cjratcliff/ml-compiled/docs/td.rst

     R_t=\sum_{k=0}^{\infty}\gamma^k r_{t+k}

-and :math:`H(\pi(s_t;\theta)` is the entropy of the policy.
+and :math:`H(\pi(s_t;\theta)` is the entropy of the policy's distribution over actions.
 This term is used to incentivize exploration. :math:`\beta` is a hyperparameter.

 :math:`R_t-V(s_t;\theta_v)` is the temporal difference term.

 It’s multiplied by the probability assigned by the policy for the action at time :math:`t`.
 This means policies which are more certain will be penalized more heavily for incorrectly estimating the value function.
-The final term is the entropy of the policy's distribution over actions.

 | **Proposed in**
 | `Asynchronous Methods for Deep Reinforcement Learning, Mnih et al. (2016) <https://arxiv.org/abs/1602.01783>`_